-(a) Except as provided in section (12) of this rule, "independent medical exam" (IME) means any medical exam (including a physical capacity or work capacity evaluation or consultation that includes an exam) that is requested by the insurer under ORS 656.325.
+(a) Except as provided in section (12) of this rule, "An independent medical exam" (IME) means any medical exam (including a physical capacity or work capacity evaluation or consultation that includes an exam) that is requested by the insurer under ORS $656.325{37}$ except as provided in section (13) of this rule.
 A "worker-requested medical exam" (WRME) is an exam available to a worker under ORS 656.325.
 An IME or WRME is completed by a medical service provider other than the worker's attending physician or authorized nurse practitioner.

-The insurer may obtain three IMEs for each opening of the claim.
-These exams may be obtained before or after claim closure.
-For the purpose of determining the number of IMEs, any IME scheduled but not completed does not count as a statutory IME.
-A claim for aggravation, Board's Own Motion, or reopening of a claim when the worker becomes enrolled or actively engaged in training according to rules adopted under ORS 656.340 and 656.726 allows a new series of three IMEs.
-A medical service provider must not unreasonably interfere with the right of the insurer to obtain an IME by a physician of the insurer's choice.
+(b) The insurer may obtain three IMEs for each opening of the claim without authorization by the director.
+These IME exams may be obtained before or after claim closure.
+For the purpose of determining the number of IMEs, any IME scheduled but not completed does not count as one of the three a statutory IMEs.
+A claim for aggravation, Board's Own Motion, or reopening of a claim when the worker becomes enrolled or actively engaged in training under OAR 436-120 (Vocational Assistance to Injured Workers) allows a new series of three IMEs.
+Refer to section (12) of this rule to request additional IMEs.A medical service provider must not unreasonably interfere with the right of the insurer to obtain an IME by a physician of the insurer's choice.
 The insurer must choose the medical service providers from the director's list of authorized IME providers under ORS 656.328.

-The IME may be conducted by one or more providers of different specialties, generally done at one location and completed within a 72-hour period.
-If the providers are not at one location, the IME must be completed within a 72-hour period and at locations reasonably convenient to the worker.
+(c) The IME may be conducted by one or more providers of different specialties, generally doneperformed at one location.-and completed within a 72-hour period.
+If the providers are not at one location, the IME must be at locations reasonably convenient to the worker.
+IMEs completed within a 72-hour period count as one IME, and at locations reasonably convenient to the worker.